 Students will not receive credit for a lower sequence course after successful completion of a more advanced level course.
 For example, students will not receive credit for FRH 1140 (or transfer course equivalent) if taken after successful completion of FRH 1150.

 French Minor

 Requirements for the liberal arts minor in French

-- FRH 3140 French Grammar Review (4) - FRH 3180 French Composition (4)
+- FRH 3140 French Grammar through Short Stories (4) - FRH 3180 French Creative Writing (4)

 and one of the following